-Pellerin asked for clarification on a statement about St. Mary's and B-Street.
-Kilmurry clarified that St. Mary's had agreed to divest their portion of the property at B-Street, which was crucial for the new markets tax grant.
+Pellerin asked for clarification on a statement about St. Mary's.
+Kilmurry clarified that St. Mary's had agreed to divest their portion of the property, which was crucial for the new markets tax grant.
 He provided updates on construction costs and bids, noting that they were within budget16.